plumsky/bevy_new_third_person/README.md

 - [x] experimental sound with [bevy_seedling] based on Firewheel audio engine (which will probably replace bevy_audio), with **highly** experimental audio stutter fix for web
 - [x] consistent Esc back navigation in gameplay and menu via stacked modals (kudos for the idea to skyemakesgames)
 - [x] serialize and save settings
-- [x] auidio, video and keys rebind tabs in settings
+- [x] audio, video and keys rebind tabs in settings
+- [x] easy drop in scene integration using awesome [skein] with a simple scene

 ### TODOs (prioritized)
 - [ ] Jump with timer(tricky with tnua jump in air counter)
-- [ ] better scene: I'm thinking woods, campfire, a target practice dummies and a big rock to ~~climb~~
 - [ ] custom font replace example using pre-loaded font
 - [ ] sky background instead of just void lol
 - [ ] Movement sfx: jump, dash, sprint